E-r-1-c/networking-labs/dhcp-snooping-network-hardening/README.md

 # DHCP Snooping – Preventing Rogue DHCP Servers

-Configured Cisco DHCP Snooping to protect the network from unauthorized DHCP servers by validating DHCP messages and establishing trusted interfaces for legitimate DHCP traffic.
+Configured Cisco DHCP Snooping to protect the network from rogue DHCP servers by establishing trusted interfaces and validating DHCP messages across multiple switches.

 ---

 ## Overview

-This lab demonstrates how DHCP Snooping strengthens Layer 2 security by preventing rogue DHCP servers from distributing IP addresses to clients.
+This lab demonstrates how DHCP Snooping protects Layer 2 networks by allowing DHCP server messages only on trusted interfaces while blocking them on untrusted ports.
+The lab also explores how DHCP Option 82 can impact DHCP communication and how to troubleshoot the issue.

-The lab configures a router as the legitimate DHCP server, enables DHCP Snooping on multiple switches, establishes trusted uplinks, and verifies that clients successfully obtain IP addresses while unauthorized DHCP responses are blocked.

 Topics covered:

 - DHCP Server Configuration
 - DHCP Snooping
 - Trusted vs. Untrusted Interfaces
+- DHCP Option 82
 - DHCP Snooping Binding Table
-- DHCP Relay Behavior
 - Verification & Troubleshooting

 ---